Please log in by

 Features to explore

 With each new Moodle server we try to accommodate feature requests from faculty.
-Below you will find the list of plugins we have added to try and add functionality that seems to address faculty needs.
+Below you will find the list of plugins we have installed to add functionality to address faculty and student needs.

 - Attendance: A plugin that allows an attendance log to be kept; includes an optional block for easy access to relevant functions.